toolleeo/cli-apps/data/header.md

 # Forewords

-This repository contains a list of (mainly) CLI apps with links and a short description.
+This repository contains a list of (mainly) CLI/TUI apps with links and a short description.

 This updated version of the repository moves the format of data files from YAML to CSV.